golark/algos/README.md

 2. fast & slow pointers
 - find middle of linked list
-- find cyclic linkedlist nodes, lenght of the cyclic section
+- find cyclic linkedlist nodes, length of the cyclic section
 3. Sliding Window
 - smallest subarray with sum larger than k
 - string containing anagram of pattern ( dictionary with sliding window)